cera-white/ace-in-another-world/README.md

 * Decisions that have no impact or consequences
 * Anti-climactic final battle

 The story is written in second person ("you") and makes no references to the player's gender.
-The title is in reference to an asexual point of view, but the story makes no explicit references to the player's sexuality.
+The title is in reference to the story being written with an asexual protagonist in mind, but it makes no explicit references to the player's sexuality.

 ### To-Do